 6. Visit the Cathedral Nuestra Señora de La Paz

-Whether you are an ardent visitor of religious building or just want to take a pretty picture (I fall into the latter category), the Cathedral of Our Lady of La Paz, located right in the centre of the city, is a beautiful thing to do in La Paz Mexico.
+Whether you are an ardent visitor of religious building or just want to take a pretty picture (I fall into the latter category), the Cathedral of Our Lady of La Paz, located right in the centre of the city, is a beautiful cathedral to explore.

 With all the lure of the sea, it’s easy to forget that La Paz has a cultural side.
 However, as the capital city of southern Baja California, La Paz is not short of cultural activities.
 I confess, the lure of the sea (and tacos) has always been so strong that I’ve never visited any of these attractions, but I stopped by the exterior to take a couple of pictures once, so that counts, right?

-Here are some of the main cultural things to do in La Paz Mexico:
+Here are some of the main cultural buildings La Paz:

 - Centro Cultural La Paz – picture above, this striking building has had a political as well as military past and can now be visited.